Frequently Asked Questions

 How does the plant come to me?

 The plants are grown in either 120mm forestry tubes, or peat jiffy pots (depending on the variety) and are approximately 300mm – 600mm tall.
 The pot is wrapped in a plastic bag to retain moisture, the plant is placed into a poster tube, a cable tie secures the pot to the cap, to prevent it from sliding around in transit, endeavoring to minimise transit damage.
 Every effort is made to ensure the plants are packed as carefully as possible, and they are delivered by Australia Post.
 Please read the Delivery section.

 Do you ship plants interstate?

 WE SELL TO CUSTOMERS IN QLD, SA VIC AND ACT ONLY.

-NSW – The sale of banana plants from ANY nursery in QLD is PROHIBITED.
+NSW – the purchase and movement of banana plants from QLD into NSW is prohibited.

 WA, TAS and NT – Chemical treatment, visual inspection and certification of each shipment by QLD Biosecurity is required for sales to WA and NT.
 Certification is required for sales to TAS.

 The cost of annual certification and compliance with these requirements makes sales to these states not viable.